darkreapyre/Sandbox/README.md

 	- **WorkSpaces**
 	- **S3**

-# Configure the AWS CLI and launch the `edge` EC2 instance
+# Configure the AWS CLI and start the `launcher` EC2 instance
-After configureing and downloading the above pre-requisites, the following procedures will walk through setting up the basic EC2 instance, the `edge` node.
+After configuring and downloading the above pre-requisites, the following procedures will walk through setting up the basic EC2 instance, the `launcher` node.
 This instance is essentially a jump start into the AWS cloud.
 It is the instance that will allow for initial deployment of the architecture and can at a later stage be used as the VPN edge point into a VPC, a ssh bastion/jump host allowing for "local" code to be pushed to the cloud or simply just a "backdoor" into the environment.
 For more information on securing and providing access into the architecture, see [Appendix A: Considerations for Securing the Environment][].

+## Using the AWS CLI (Manual Setup)
 ### Step 1: Configure the AWS CLI
 From the Windows command prompt, type `aws configure`.
 The CLI will prompt for the following:
 - **AWS Access Key ID:** The Access Key ID for the AWS account that is being used to configure the `admin` instance.